Skip to footer content

 $vbLabelText $csharpLabel

 This code provides an alternative approach for complex forms.
 It uses the DrawToBitmap method to capture the entire form as an image, preserving exact visual appearance including custom graphics and special controls.
 The ImageToPdfConverter class ensures high-quality conversion from PNG or other image formats to PDF.
-This provides a clear reference for complex form handling.
+This method serves as a clear reference for complex form handling.
+The image capture approach works particularly well for forms containing WebGL content, SVG graphics, or custom drawn elements that might not translate well to HTML.

 Once you've generated your PDF file, IronPDF also supports direct printing: